 Cozy — enjoying or affording warmth and ease : snug.

 Recently, the acronym JOMO (joy of missing out) has been circulating on the Internet.
 JOMO is the antithesis of FOMO (fear of missing out).
 It’s about taking control of your needs and being empowered by those choices.
 It’s about being OK with disconnecting and choosing to opt-out of something.
 This is another way of being that I intrinsically connect with.
-However, in the past, I’ve felt like it was viewed negatively; choosing to miss out, to stay in, and not engage wasn’t something I felt proud of.
+However, I’ve felt like it was viewed negatively; choosing to miss out, stay in, and not engage wasn’t something I felt proud of.
 Yet, now people see the real power in doing what is best for you.
 It’s not all or nothing, either.
 You can live a life where you find a balance of saying ‘yes’ and saying ‘no.’

 Here are some of my favorite things to bring on the cozy:

 - Listening to music.
 I prefer it on our record player with our favorite Marshall speaker, but Spotify playlists are easy and convenient.
 Here is mine.
 You may enjoy my Slow Weekend Mixtape for ultimate chill vibes.